Biduality and Reflexivity in Positive Characteristic: Tools and basic Constructions

 In other words, this lemma shows that if we set the quantity $x_i^{p^h}$ which appears in the related varieties, as a new variable $x_i^{(h)}$, with the use of suitable expansions, the partial derivation $D_{x_i^{(h)}}$ with respect to the variables $x_i^{(h)}$ will coincide with the Hasse derivatives $D_{x_i}^{(h)}$.

-\begin{remark} The kernel of the map $\phi$ of eq. (\ref{phi-def}) is the ideal generated by $x_i^{p^h}-x_i^{(h)}$, which is a homogeneous ideal by the definition of the scalar multiplication.
+\begin{remark} The kernel of the map $\phi$ of eq. (\ref{phi-def}) is the ideal generated by $x_i^{p^h}-x_i^{(h)}$, which is a homogeneous ideal by the definition of the degrees $\deg_\nu x^{(i)}$.
 Therefore, we have the following compatible diagram of vector spaces, rings and derivations:

 In the above diagram we have a vector space, the natural ring of polynomial functions on it and the natural set of derivations.
 When taking the quotient by the ideal $\ker \phi$, the set of derivations is not altered and the derivations corresponding to the dual basis of $\tilde{V}$ survive, giving rise to Hasse derivations on the quotient.